shamasun/WSL-101/README.md

 - Developers working across Linux and Windows have experience a disruptive workflow.
 They have to stop all work to switch to the other system.
 - There was a need for seamless transition and better productivity.
 - Further, it allows access to applications on Windows, hitherto only available on Linux.
 - TensorFlow 2.10 was the last TensorFlow release that supported GPU on native-Windows.
 Starting with TensorFlow 2.11, one needs to have WSL2 to use TensorFlow.
-The other compromise is to use tensorflow-cpu.
+The other compromise is to use tensorflow-cpu[^1].

 ### Steps
-These steps were learnt from watching Prof. Jeff Heaton's Youtube tutorial.
+These steps were learnt from watching Prof. Jeff Heaton's Youtube tutorial[^2], the NVIDIA Container toolkit Installation guide[^3], and the CUDA on WSL User Guide[^4].
 - Start with a clean slate (I did a factory reset of my Windows laptop, because I was reeling under a failed prior installation).
 Ensure that the hypervisor, Hyper-V, is enabled via BIOS.
 At this point, I had the below stack -
     - *Personal Computer*: Asus ROG Zephyrus G14 Laptop
     - *Graphics card*: NVIDIA GeForce RTX 2060Q